-Table13.
-Number of applicants in the Tu Hogar Renace program, provided on program website through interactive map
+$Table 13.\ Number\ of\ applicants\ in\ the\ Tu\ Hogar\ Renace\ program,\ provided\ on\ program\ website\ through\ interactive\ map$

-&lt;sup>75 Tu Hogar Renace website, accessed on September 13, 2018, https://tuhogarrenace.com
+&lt;sup>74 Tu Hogar Renace website, accessed on September 13, 2018, https://tuhogarrenace.com

-The temporary repairs performed on these homes will support residents to remain in place, in their own homes and communities while they await long-term recovery options.
-Importantly, however, FEMA funds for permanent housing construction (PHC) have not been made available in Puerto Rico.
-This leaves an important funding solution out of the overall recovery and places greater demand on the CDBG-DR funds.
+The temporary repairs performed on these homes would support residents to remain in place, in their own homes and communities while they awaited long-term recovery options.
+Importantly, however, FEMA funds for permanent housing construction (PHC) had not been made available in Puerto Rico.
+This left an important funding solution out of the overall recovery and placed greater demand on the CDBG-DR funds.
 FEMA PHC funds were made available in Texas for Hurricane Harvey recovery.